noahehall/theBookOfNoah/0current/security/websecurity.md

 - TLS: transport layer security

   - arguable what fkn layer this is actually in (some say its not the application layer, but a lower layer)
+    - makes sense it would be in the transport layer, (because of the name)
   - method of encryption that provides both privacy and data integrity
   - ensures that
     - privacy: packets intercepted by a third party cant be decrypted without the appropriate encryption keys